jonnor/projects/bitraf/README.md

 * participant which monitors tweets to #bitraffineriet, sends out on MQTT
 * participant which allows to send tweet as #bitraf-iot
+* Wire up the cockoo clock to tweet when getting tweets.
+Maybe also have a little (Manga?) screen on
+* participant which sends image URL when new images are posted to http://bitraf.no/galleri
 * Physical device for doorlock status/opening, MQTT participant(s)

 # Hackerspace stamp